What are electricity rebates?

 Energy type

-Non-mains energy: LPG, wood for heating, cooking or boiling hot water, heating oil, electricity accessed via an embedded network and generator fuel.
+Non-mains energy: LPG, wood for heating, cooking or boiling water, heating oil, electricity accessed via an embedded network and generator fuel.

 Eligibility requirements